osa-ora/apim-3scale-demo/README.md

 ### Define the API Backend

-  We will use the service hostname:port as we mentioned in first step for our Java Application that expose the 2 APIs.
+  We will use the service hostname:port as we mentioned in the first step for our Java Application that exposes the 2 APIs.

   Click on Create Backend and populate it as following: